 A mountain formation, close to Skageflå.

-This fjord farm lies next to The Seven Sisters waterfall and directly opposite the Skageflå fjord farm.
-Knivsflå is approximately 250m above sea level.
+This fjord farm lies next to the “Seven Sisters” waterfalls and directly opposite Skageflå fjord farm.
+Knivsflå is approximately 250 m above sea level.

 Blomberg fjord farm can be reached via a steep path from the fjord.
-The farm is 450m above sea level, and from here you can enjoy a beautiful view over the Geirangerfjord, including The Seven Sisters, The Bridal Veil and The Suitor.
+The farm is 450 m above sea level and boasts beautiful views over the Geirangerfjord, including the “Seven Sisters”, the “Bridal Veil” and the “Suitor”.